swegger/SE_SL_2022/README.md

 4. For bootstrap analysis, change "Ncv" to the number of desired bootstraps.
 (Warning, bootstrapping is implemented serially.
 Large values of Ncv will take a long time to complete)

 ### Figure 2
-1. Use the script "GainNoiseModelBehavior" as for Figure 1.
+1. Use the script `GainNoiseModelBehavior` as for Figure 1.

 ### Figure 3
 For behavioral results:
-1. Using the script "GainNoiseModelBehavior.m," run code for monkeys R and X as in Figure 1
+1. Using the script `GainNoiseModelBehavior`, run code for monkeys R and X as in Figure 1
 2. Run code under "Gain noise w vs standard model w" (line 120)

 For theoretical results: